Bernheim-Jeune: Postwar

 After the death in 2012 of Michel Dauberville, descendant of Bernheim, his cousin Guy-Patrice Dauberville, also an expert in modern paintings and a Bonnard and Renoir specialist, started heading Bernheim-Jeune.

-The gallery now exhibits painters and sculptors in the tradition of the École de Paris and artists such as Jean Carzou, Shelomo Selinger or Pollès.
+The gallery exhibited painters and sculptors in the tradition of the École de Paris and artists such as Jean Carzou, Shelomo Selinger or Pollès.

-In 2022, Maurice Utrillo's "Carrefour à Sannois" which had been looted in 1940 during the Nazi occupation of France from a cousin of Josse and Gaston Bernheim-Jeune, Georges Bernheim, was restituted to the heirs after a long legal battle.
+In 2022 Maurice Utrillo's "Carrefour à Sannois" which had been looted in 1940 during the Nazi occupation of France from a cousin of Josse and Gaston Bernheim-Jeune, Georges Bernheim, was restituted to the heirs after a long legal battle.
 The city of Sannois (Val-d'Oise) had bought the painting at Sotheby's in 2004.
 In 2015 the Commission responsible for dealing with Nazi looted art (the CIVS) advised the town that the painting had been looted.
 A new law voted by France's National Assembly in 2022 paved the way for restitution.

 Gallery closing

-In 2018, the Bernheim-Jeune website announced the gallery would be closing.
+In 2018 the Bernheim-Jeune website announced the gallery would be closing.